 Sister Jo also served at the East African Pastoral Institute in Uganda and Kenya, where she prepared secondary school religious education material as a catechetical team member responsible for giving workshops in 20 countries in Africa.
 She continued seminars in Zimbabwe and with two Zimbabwean Sisters, published catechetical material in a book entitled Sharing God’s Living Word in Community.
 Then, Sister Jo helped pioneer the Maryknoll Sisters’ presence in Namibia.

 She was assigned to El Salvador in 1997 and in 2004 was assigned to the Western U. S. Region and lived in El Paso as a member of the Maryknoll Missioners Border Team collaborative support group of Sisters, priests and lay missioners.
 She previously shared this mutuality of Maryknoll charisms in El Salvador.

-Sister Jo also served as paralegal at Las Americas Immigrant Advocacy Center, working with another Maryknoll Sister as co-coordinators of a program authorized by the Violence Against Women Act.
+Sister Jo also served as paralegal at Las Americas Immigration Advocacy Center, working with another Maryknoll Sister as co-coordinators of a program authorized by the Violence Against Women Act.
 They helped undocumented women, who had married U.S. citizens or legal permanent residents who had become violent, self petition for their U.S. legal status.
-The majority came from Mexico and communicate in Spanish.
+The majority came from Mexico and communicated in Spanish.